 Grab a Bite

 Panama City Beach is known for our fresh seafood, and we have plenty of options for delicious seafood restaurants that are sure to leave you wanting more.
-Runaway Island and Hook'd Pier Bar & Grill are both great options for lunch or dinner.
-They're both kid friendly and overlook the Gulf so you can go after spending some time on the beach or just to grab some sun while enjoying your meal.
+Runaway Island and Barefoot on the Beach Bar & Grill are both great options for lunch or dinner.
+They're both kid-friendly and overlook the Gulf so you can go after spending some time on the beach or just to grab some sun while enjoying your meal.
 Grand Marlin and Firefly are both more upscale and romantic for those coming for a quick getaway with your significant other.
 If you're not in the mood for seafood, places like Christo's or Diego's Burrito Factory provide different options.

 For more ways on how to make the most of your Panama City Beach experience, click here.